open-source-tabletop/fracture/army-lists/sentinels.md

 | Cerberus Tank                  |  4  |  8" |  3+ |  2+ |  8  |  6  | Vehicle, Heavy Armour (1) | 300    |

 - A Cerberus Tank must be equipped with one weapon from the **Mounted Primary Weapons** list.
-- A Cerberus Tank may be equipped with an additional weapon from the **Mounted Secondary Weapons** list but it gains the Arc (Side) Special rule.
+- A Cerberus Tank may be equipped with an additional weapon from the **Mounted Secondary Weapons** list.
 - A Cerberus Tank may take the **Smoke Launchers** upgrade.